Fast and Easy Tips to Save, Invest and Spend Your Money Wisely

 But don’t be frightened, we’re here to help!

-Get a Net Worth Snapshot
+Prepare your Net Worth Snapshot

-First thing's first.
-Before you get started divvying up your cash, take a step back and figure out how much money you have.
 How much money do you have coming in versus going out?
+Where are your assets held?
+Are you accounting for every retirement account?
 How much money do you have that's "liquid" versus invested?
-This exercise is called your Net Worth Snapshot.
+This exercise is how you can build your Net Worth Snapshot.
 (Read more: Create Your Own Net Worth Snapshot.)

 The 50 / 30 / 20 Budget Rule of Thumb